Edward Killingsworth: Biography

-Killingsworth was born in Taft on Nov.
-4, 1917.
+Killingsworth was born in Taft on November 4, 1917.
 Following the discovery of oil on Signal Hill in 1921, his oilman father moved the family south to Long Beach.
 During Killingsworth's years at Woodrow Wilson Classical High School, his original ambition was to become a painter, but he decided to major in something more practical at the University of Southern California.
 Killingsworth earned his bachelor of architecture degree in 1940 and received the American Institute of Architects Medal for having the highest academic record in his class.

 The start of Killingsworth's professional career was delayed by his service in the U.S. Army Corps of Engineers during World War II.
 As an operations officer attached to the 654th Engineer Topographic Battalion, Killingsworth earned a Bronze Star for supervising the production of more than 8 million photo-maps in preparation for the Allied invasion of Europe.

+Killingsworth met his future wife Laura Baird in 1939.
+They married in 1943.

 After returning from the war, Killingsworth went to work as an associate for Long Beach architect Kenneth S. Wing from in 1946-1953.
 Killingsworth was discovered in 1950 as John Entenza, creator of the Case Study Program, drove by Killingsworth's in-laws' recently built house in Los Alamitos, California.
 When Entenza found out Killingsworth was the architect, he invited him to participate in the program.
 This house was Killingsworth's first solo project and was one of Southern California's first post and beam structures.